What Anorexia Taught Me about Guest Blogging

 My parents are anorexics; that why I am anorexic.

 Many times we let preconceived notions determine our fate.
 We shy away from determining our destiny; we just let fate happen to us.
 And this is very sad.

-Why don’t you make conscious effort not to fall victim of the anorexia that your mum suffered?
+Why don’t you make a conscious effort not to fall a victim of the anorexia that your mum suffered?

 Determination is the bedrock of success.

 The above illustration can be seen in some people’s guest posting attempt.

 They make statements like: “I was rejected……..
 Guest posting is not for me”

 They do not want to be persistent.
 They fail to ask the right question.
 They fail to evaluate themselves.
 They fail to know why it happened, what critical variable triggered the mistake.

 And worst of all, they fail to think of a way to mitigate the mistake.
 They just sit-down like paraplegics and allow fate to happen to them.